js0nwu/al-folio/_pages/about.md

 I'm a 1st year PhD Student at the [Carnegie Mellon](https://www.cmu.edu/) [Human-Computer Interaction Institute](https://hcii.cmu.edu/), advised by Professor [Jeffrey Bigham](http://jeffreybigham.com).

 Before I joined CMU, I graduated from [Georgia Institute of Technology](https://gatech.edu/) in 2018 with a B.S. in Computer Science.
-There, I worked at the [GT Ubicomp Lab](http://ubicomp.cc.gatech.edu/).
+There, I worked at the [GT Ubicomp Lab](http://ubicomp.cc.gatech.edu/) and the [Contextual Computing Group](https://research.cc.gatech.edu/ccg/).

 My mission is to construct natural and expressive computer interfaces that intelligently assist all users, regardless of background or disability, in both the digital and physical worlds.